great-expectations/cloud/README.md

 ```

 Now go into GX Cloud and issue commands for the agent to run such as generating an Expectation Suite for a DataSource.

+> Note if you are pushing out a new image update the image tag version in `containerize-agent.yaml`.
+The image will be built and pushed out via GitHub Actions.